 Jan 27, 2017

-In 2013, Hilaree O'Neill and an all-star cast set forth on a nearly impossible expedition.
+In 2013, Hilaree (O'Neill) Nelson and an all-star cast set forth on a nearly impossible expedition.
 Through unbelievable conditions and ludicrous laws, this was an adventure threatened from the start.

 I also learned that these two striking peaks are often confused.
 In Lahaul, the Peaks of Good and Evil are said to vary in height according to how good and evil prevail in the world.
 Angel or demon, the objective was still the same: to climb a new route on Papsura for a first-ever ski descent of the 2,000-foot couloir splitting the face.